-Sleep is a vital component for your well-being because it is directly connected to your physical, cognitive, and emotional health.
+Getting a good night’s rest is vital to your well-being because it is directly connected to your physical, cognitive, and emotional health.
 When you sleep well, you have more energy, better concentration, and are in a happier mood.
-However, when you don’t get a good night’s rest, you will have less physical energy, diminished cognitive abilities, and exhibit more negative moods.
+Conversely, not sleeping well can cause you to struggle through daily tasks and puts your health at risk.

 The effects of sleep can either enhance your life or hinder it.
 Therefore, it’s important to improve your sleep to set yourself up for success in your personal and professional life.
-There are 10 proven tips to increase sleep quality.
+Follow along as we share 10 proven tips to improve sleep quality.

 1. In the evening, limit your exposure to blue light.